Who is this course aimed at?

 A range of non-fiction texts, which might include autobiographies, biographies, diaries, letters, travel writing and leaflets for Paper 2: Writers' Viewpoints and Perspectives.

 The course is designed to develop competence and confidence in speaking and listening, reading and writing.
 This is achieved by encouraging you to play an active part in your learning.
-To this end there will be a wide range of tutor-led, whole class, small group and individual activities designed to help you improve your writing skills.
-You will be expected to spend some class time preparing your written coursework.
-Individual tutorials will be held during these times to offer feedback and agree new learning targets.
+To this end there will be a wide range of tutor-led, whole class, small group and individual activities designed to help you improve your writing and reading skills.

 The course encourages active reading.
 This enables you to be aware of the ways in which writers use language for different effects.
 Besides the work in class, you should plan to do at least another hour or two of personal study.
-Some of this will involve reading short stories, novels, newspapers, magazines or anything else that will help you become more familiar with the different styles of writing and use of language. regularly used by the professionals.
+Some of this will involve reading short stories, novels, newspapers, magazines or anything else that will help you become more familiar with the different styles of writing and use of language, regularly used by the professionals.

 Exams and Assessments